mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Heroku [dynos](https://devcenter.heroku.com/articles/dynos) are lightweight Linux containers, intended to run processes declared in your app’s `Procfile`.
 There are three available [dyno sizes](https://devcenter.heroku.com/articles/dyno-size) — 1X, 2X, and PX.

 Right now, your app is running on a single 1X dyno.
-You can check this by using the `heroku ps` command:
+You can check this with the `heroku ps` command:

 ```
 $ heroku ps